ThomasQuinnKelly/bip-archetype-service/bip-archetype-service-origin/archive/bip-archetype-service-newprojects-README.md

 # What is this repository for?

-This is a suite of BIP projects for
+This is a suite of BIP projects for :exclamation:add project purpose here:exclamation:

-<span color="red">add project purpose here</span>

 # Project Breakdown

-1. <span color="red">add github URLs to any partner projects, and brief description here</span>
+1. :exclamation:add github URLs to any partner projects, and brief description here:exclamation:

 2. [bip-origin](https://github.ec.va.gov/EPMO/__artifactId__/tree/master/__artifactId__): Service implementation project.
-This project demonstrates the recommended design patterns, configuration pointers, and coding examples.
-It shows how to produce a documented endpoint, how to register the app with Consul, how to use secrets from Vault, how to implement a Hystrix circuit breaker, how to get and use loggers, etc. The design consists of three layers:
+This project :exclamation:description of project function:exclamation:.
+The design consists of three layers:

   - The Provider (or "web") layer contains the REST endpoints and model, JSR 303 annotations in the resource class and the model, and the use of an adapter class to transform models and call the service interface.
   - The Domain (or "service") layer contains business validation, business logic, client helpers to call Partner services and process the returned data, and exception handling.